inspiredlabs/cwb.us.org/README.md

 # SCOPE OF WORK

-## Naomi's risk assesment requirements
+## Naomi's risk assessment requirements

 Firstly, I have studied your `Budget Review` and want to help you get the best value for money, while being flexible and trustworthy: